Launch now & get up to $50 Amazon logo gift cards

 You must file final federal and state tax returns.
 In addition to income tax, this may include payroll tax, sales tax, and other taxes.

 Montana does not require an LLC to obtain a tax clearance letter to dissolve the business entity.
-You might, however, be required to file a Beneficial Ownership Information (BOI) report with the Financial Crimes Enforcement Network (FinCEN).
+You might, however, be required to file a Beneficial Ownership Information (BOI) report (not for domestic entities as of 2025) with the Financial Crimes Enforcement Network (FinCEN).
 A federal law that took effect in 2024, the Corporate Transparency Act, requires many businesses to file this information every year.
 If it applies to your business, you must file a report before finalizing the dissolution.

 Step 5: File articles of termination with the Secretary of State